prashantkumarpro/frontend-dev-portfolio/README.md

 Great!
 Let’s continue with front-end interview practice.

 ### **Question 5: What is the difference between HTML and HTML5?**

-No worries!
-Let me explain it, and you can use it to answer the question next time.

 ### **HTML vs. HTML5**:

 - **HTML** (Hypertext Markup Language) is the standard language used to create webpages.
 It provides the structure for web pages.